Careers at The Hathershaw College

 Within curriculum areas we also have dedicated teaching staff that help to champion careers implementation in their respective curriculum areas.

-Careers Programme Overview and Provider Access Policy
+Careers Programme Overview

 We are committed to providing all pupils with opportunities to develop their skills and make informed decisions about their future, ensuring their aspirations are high and achievable.
 Here's an overview on what's on offer to all year groups.